CryptobotsDEV/pumpfun-trading-bot-python/readme.md

-The Python trading bot for pump.fun memes, fully automatic and configurable.
+The Python trading bot for solana pump.fun memes, fully automatic and configurable.
 Initial tests show very good results, usually up to 3x in 30minutes

 🚀 Revolutionize Your Solana Trading with This High-Performance Automated Bot